inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 classes, reducing the amount of boilerplate code required to create getters, setters and equals methods, although we did write our own bespoke annotation processor to generate audit classes for the database.

-[//]: #21 (do we expect that intended readers of this document know what data classes, boilerplate code, getters, setters, equals methods, annotations and audit classes are?)

 We used PostgreSQL as it is a widely used relational database implementation which is a good match for the UDS.
 It could be argued that Cassandra, which has first class sharding to handle the ever growing volume, would be a better